xsxsx-999/5243-project3-T13/README.md

 └── ab_test.ipynb               # Main notebook containing the core A/B testing analysis
 ```

-* For locally running the two versions, you may refer our related project2: https://github.com/qz2573-sketch/STATGR5243-Project2
+* To locally run the two versions, you may refer to the README file in the related project2: https://github.com/qz2573-sketch/STATGR5243-Project2

 ## Note for Course Submission